Frank Quosdorf, ICF PCC

 The Power of Positive Parenting (Triple P) - Five principles underpinning positive parenting

 Consider the following scenario: Oliver (10) and his sister Mia (7) have been bickering over petty things all Sunday morning.
 Their parent has been trying to concentrate on some chores.
 Frustration is building with how the children behave.
-Now, the children are fighting over who gets to use the tablet; Oliver screaming; Mia whining; both holding on to the tablet.
+Now, the children are fighting over who gets to use the tablet; Oliver screaming; Mia whining; both furiously grabbing for the tablet.
 Hearing and seeing this, the parent rushes to the scene, rips the tablet out of their hands and shouts “Oliver!
 Mia!
 That’s enough!
 No tablet anymore for today!”
 Now, both children are whining.

 Positive Parenting is an evidence-based approach to raising healthy, well-adjusted, confident and resilient children.
 What exactly does Positive Parenting mean?
 In the above scenario, how would Positive Parenting help the parent constructively influence how the children play and interact?